The Sword of Monte Cristo

-The Sword of Monte Cristo is a 1951 American adventure film written and directed by Maurice Geraghty.
-The film stars George Montgomery, Rita Corday, Berry Kroeger, William Conrad, Rhys Williams and Steve Brodie.
+The Sword of Monte Cristo is a 1951 American historical adventure film written and directed by Maurice Geraghty and starring George Montgomery, Rita Corday, Berry Kroeger, William Conrad, Rhys Williams and Steve Brodie.
 It is loosely based on the 1844 novel The Count of Monte Cristo by Alexandre Dumas.
-The film was released on March 3, 1951, by 20th Century Fox.
+The film was released on March 3, 1951 by Twentieth Century-Fox.